PLAN YOUR VISIT

 Yes.
 Hand sanitizing stations are located throughout CuriOdyssey including: the entrance, exit, CuriOdyssey Shop, outdoor restrooms and animal exhibit hallway.

 No. Please take your temperature at home before visiting CuriOdyssey.
-Based on guidance from health authorities, if you or anyone in your party has a temperature of 100.4 F or above, please stay home.
-When you arrive at CuriOdyssey, we will inquire regarding the current health status of everyone in your party.
-If anyone is displaying specific symptoms or reports a temperature, we will ask you and your party to return on a different date.
+Based on guidance from health authorities, if you or anyone in your party has a temperature of 100.4 F or above or are exhibiting symptoms of illness, please stay home.
 We will help you with rescheduling your tickets.

 Masks and Face Coverings